VOTING BY MAIL and IN PERSON

-How do I get an absentee
+How do I apply for an absentee

-of Elections office must receive the Application for Absentee Ballot no later
+Elections office must receive the Application for Absentee Ballot no later

-form below**, complete, and mail to our office.
-OR
+below**, complete, and mail to our office.

-Come to our office and
+OR come to our office and

-complete an application.
 The ballot will be mailed when it is available

 about a month before the election.

 ballots are available for any election (usually about a month before the

 election), absentee voting can be done in person in the office of the Board of

 Elections during office hours until closing on the day before any election, including